 A statute of limitations defines the maximum amount of time a person can wait before filing a lawsuit.
 If a person files suit beyond the time identified in the state’s statute of limitations, he or she runs the risk of having their lawsuit dismissed.

 In Ohio, you cannot sue more than one year after the date of the incident for which you are claiming malpractice or one year from the date your relationship with the attorney has ended.
-The later event of the two is the one that governs.
+The latter event of the two is the one that governs.

 If you believe you are in need of a legal malpractice attorney, please make an appointment to discuss your situation with one of the experienced malpractice attorneys at Slater & Zurz LLP.
 To schedule a free consultation, call 888-534-4850 or send us a website message.